paulelliott/fabrication-site/views/_content.markdown

 That will use the most recently defined "widget" and pass it into the Fabricator.
 That requires your "wocket" to have a setter for a "widget".

-In more complex cases where you have already created "widgets" and "wockets" and associated them with other objects, to set up an association between the former two:
+In more complex cases where you've already created "widgets" and "wockets" and associated them with other objects, to set up an association between the former two:

     And that wocket belongs to that widget